millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 Write down the name of your Identity Domain in a document as you will need it later:
 ![](images/100/snap0012186.jpg)

++ Hint: you should also write down the data center if you have it (for instance, "US Commerical 2")

 # Create a container in the Storage Cloud and upload a file

 Next, we will create a container in the Storage Cloud to hold the files and data used by this workshop.
 This container will be the "default" container used by the BDCS-CE instance we will create.
 And we will upload to this container a special "bootstrap.sh" file that will be used to customize our BDCS-CE instance as it is provisioned.